Bianca's placement story

 Bianca in her workplace

-Bianca Patru is studying a BEng in Robotics Engineering and during her industrial year she joined Interactual Ltd, an engineering consultancy firm, as a Junior Development Engineer.
+Bianca Patru is studying BEng Robotics Engineering.
+For her industrial placement year she joined Interactual Ltd, an engineering consultancy firm, as a Junior Development Engineer.
 She tells us about her experience so far.

 Varied skills and experience

 Another learning opportunity I had was learning about what it takes to design and integrate an industrial-grade control system within a device.
-I also learned key electrical safety considerations, including proper grounding, insulation and protection.
+I also learnt about key electrical safety considerations, including proper grounding, insulation and protection.

 Working with others played a major role in my development.
 I have improved my listening skills and become more confident in presenting my work during meetings.
-I also adopted agile working techniques and prioritisation strategies to manage my responsibilities more effectively.
+I have also adopted agile working techniques and prioritisation strategies to manage my responsibilities more effectively."

 Bianca's PCB